Moduli of parabolic sheaves on a polarized logarithmic scheme: Moduli of parabolic sheaves with arbitrary rational weights

 In order to have this for every $n$, in this section we will assume that the characteristic of $k$ is zero.
 As remarked in the last section (see \ref{characteristic}), this would be unnecessary if we knew that Nironi's machinery works on tame Artin stacks.

 The ideal situation to take a limit would be the following.

-\begin{ithm}[?]
-Let $X$ be a projective log scheme over $k$ with a global chart $P\to \Div(X)$.
+\begin{ithm} Let $X$ be a projective log scheme over $k$ with a global chart $P\to \Div(X)$.
 Then for every pair $n,m \in \bb{N}$ with $n \mid m$ there is a morphism $\iota_{n,m}\colon \mc{M}^{ss}_{n}\to \mc{M}^{ss}_{m}$, that induces $i_{n,m}\colon M^{ss}_{n}\to M^{ss}_{m}$ between the good moduli spaces, given by the pullback along $\radice{m}{X}\to \radice{n}{X}$.
 Moreover these morphisms are open and closed immersions. \end{ithm}

 This would allow us to make sense of the direct limit $\varinjlim_{n} M^{ss}_{n}$ as a scheme, which would be a moduli space for parabolic sheaves with arbitrary rational weights on $X$.
 Even without the last statement about the morphisms, the direct limit would still make sense formally as an ind-scheme, and it would still be a good candidate for a ``moduli space'' of parabolic sheaves with arbitrary rational weights.

-Unfortunately even the first part of the Ideal Theorem above does not always hold.
-We will see that semi-stability is preserved by pullback along $\radice{m}{X}\to \radice{n}{X}$ if $P$ is free, and the following example shows that in general this need not necessarily be.